 Hiking longer distances changes people.
 It teaches you to be satisfied with less.

-I especially like the effect that has on one’s mind when coming back to civilization.
-One thing is appreciation and gratitude for simple things like running water and a toilet.
-Another is the minimalist mindset even a week-long tour can have on a person.
+I especially like the effect that this has on my mood and mental state.
+Not just, when I’m out in the woods.
+More so even when coming back to civilization.
+There is this appreciation and gratitude for all the simple things, like running water and fresh vegetables.

-Even when I am just on vacation in a cottage or a tiny house, I have experienced this.
-Not having my things around was often more a relief than a discomfort.
-I mostly don’t miss anything, and that makes me realize: Most of the stuff I still own – minimalist or not – are luxury items.
+Even when I was just on vacation in a cottage or a tiny house, I have felt this.
+Not having my things around was often almost a relief, and not a discomfort.
+I rarely ever miss my things when I’m not at home, and that makes me realize: Most of the stuff I still own – minimalist or not – are luxury items.